causify-ai/tutorials/class_project_instructions/Projects/Hyperopt_Project_Description.md

 **Description**

-Hyperopt is a powerful Python library designed for optimizing hyperparameters in machine learning models.
-It supports various optimization algorithms, including random search, Tree of Parzen Estimators (TPE), and adaptive TPE.
-Hyperopt is particularly useful for automating hyperparameter tuning, allowing data scientists to efficiently find the best parameters for their models.
+Hyperopt is a powerful Python library for optimizing hyperparameters in machine learning models.
+It offers an efficient way to automate the tuning process through various search algorithms, including random search, Tree of Parzen Estimators (TPE), and adaptive TPE.
+Hyperopt is particularly useful for improving model performance by finding the best combination of hyperparameters in a structured manner.

 Technologies Used
 Hyperopt

-- Provides a flexible interface for defining search spaces for hyperparameters.
+- Provides a simple interface for defining search spaces for hyperparameters.
-- Implements several optimization algorithms, including:
+- Supports various optimization algorithms, including random search and TPE.
-    - Random Search
-    - Tree of Parzen Estimators (TPE)
-- Offers easy integration with popular machine learning libraries such as Scikit-learn and Keras.
+- Allows for parallel execution, speeding up the hyperparameter tuning process.

 ---

-**Project 1: Predicting House Prices**
+### Project 1: Predicting House Prices
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to build a regression model that predicts house prices based on various features such as location, size, and amenities, while optimizing the model's hyperparameters for better performance.
+**Project Objective**: The goal of this project is to build a regression model that predicts house prices based on various features such as square footage, number of bedrooms, and location, while optimizing the model's hyperparameters to improve prediction accuracy.

-**Dataset Suggestions**: Use datasets available on Kaggle related to housing prices.
+**Dataset Suggestions**:
+- Use the "Ames Housing Dataset" available on Kaggle: [Ames Housing Dataset](https://www.kaggle.com/datasets/prestonvong/austin-housing-data).

 **Tasks**:
 - Data Preprocessing:
-    - Load the dataset and handle missing values and categorical variables.
+    - Clean the dataset by handling missing values and encoding categorical variables.
 - Feature Engineering:
-    - Create new features based on existing ones to improve model performance.
+    - Create new features based on existing ones to enhance model performance.
 - Model Selection:
-    - Choose a regression model (e.g., Random Forest, XGBoost) for price prediction.
+    - Choose a regression model (e.g., Random Forest, XGBoost).
 - Hyperparameter Optimization:
-    - Use Hyperopt to tune the model’s hyperparameters for optimal performance.
+    - Use Hyperopt to optimize hyperparameters for the chosen model.
 - Model Evaluation:
-    - Evaluate the model using metrics such as RMSE and R².
+    - Evaluate the model using metrics like RMSE and R-squared.

-**Bonus Ideas (Optional)**:
-- Compare the performance of different regression models.
-- Implement cross-validation to ensure the robustness of the results.
+- Visualization:
+    - Plot predicted vs. actual prices to assess model performance.

 ---

-**Project 2: Customer Segmentation**
+### Project 2: Customer Segmentation using Clustering
 **Difficulty**: 2 (Medium)

-**Project Objective**: The objective is to perform clustering on customer data to identify distinct segments based on purchasing behavior, while fine-tuning the clustering algorithm's hyperparameters for better cluster quality.
+**Project Objective**: The aim of this project is to segment customers based on their purchasing behavior using clustering techniques, while optimizing the hyperparameters of the clustering algorithm to achieve better-defined segments.

-**Dataset Suggestions**: Find customer transaction datasets on Kaggle or open government data portals.
+**Dataset Suggestions**:
+- Use the "Online Retail Dataset" available on UCI Machine Learning Repository: [Online Retail Dataset](https://archive.ics.uci.edu/ml/datasets/online+retail).

 **Tasks**:
 - Data Exploration:
-    - Analyze the dataset to understand customer demographics and purchase patterns.
+    - Perform exploratory data analysis (EDA) to understand customer behavior.
-- Data Preprocessing:
+- Data Cleaning:
-    - Normalize the data and handle missing values.
+    - Remove duplicates and handle missing values.
+- Feature Selection:
+    - Select relevant features for clustering, such as total purchase value and frequency.
 - Clustering Model Selection:
-    - Choose a clustering algorithm (e.g., K-Means, DBSCAN) for segmentation.
+    - Implement K-Means or DBSCAN for customer segmentation.
 - Hyperparameter Optimization:
-    - Use Hyperopt to find the best hyperparameters for the clustering model (e.g., number of clusters, epsilon).
+    - Use Hyperopt to optimize parameters such as the number of clusters (K) for K-Means.
-- Cluster Analysis:
+- Evaluation:
-    - Visualize clusters and interpret the characteristics of each segment.

-**Bonus Ideas (Optional)**:
-- Implement a silhouette score to evaluate cluster quality.
-- Explore the impact of different distance metrics on clustering performance.
+    - Assess clustering quality using silhouette scores and visualizations like Elbow method.

 ---

-**Project 3: Image Classification**
+### Project 3: Image Classification with Convolutional Neural Networks (CNNs)
 **Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to build a deep learning model for classifying images from a public dataset, optimizing the model architecture and hyperparameters using Hyperopt to achieve high accuracy.
+**Project Objective**: The objective of this project is to build and optimize a convolutional neural network for classifying images from a dataset, focusing on hyperparameter tuning to enhance model accuracy and generalization.

-**Dataset Suggestions**: Use image classification datasets available on Kaggle or HuggingFace Datasets.
+**Dataset Suggestions**:
+- Use the "CIFAR-10" dataset available on Kaggle: [CIFAR-10 Dataset](https://www.kaggle.com/c/cifar-10).

 **Tasks**:
-- Data Acquisition:
+- Data Preparation:
-    - Download and preprocess the image dataset, including resizing and augmenting images.
+    - Load and preprocess the CIFAR-10 dataset (normalization, augmentation).
-- Model Selection:
+- Model Architecture:
-    - Choose a pre-trained convolutional neural network (CNN) architecture (e.g., ResNet, Inception).
+    - Design a CNN architecture suitable for image classification.
 - Hyperparameter Optimization:
-    - Use Hyperopt to tune hyperparameters such as learning rate, batch size, and dropout rates.
+    - Utilize Hyperopt to search for optimal hyperparameters such as learning rate, batch size, and number of layers.
-- Model Training:
+- Training:
-    - Train the model on the dataset while monitoring validation performance.
+    - Train the CNN on the training dataset and validate on the validation set.
 - Evaluation:
-    - Evaluate the model using accuracy, precision, and recall metrics.
+    - Evaluate model performance using accuracy and confusion matrix on the test set.
+- Visualization:
+    - Visualize training history (loss and accuracy) and misclassified images.

 **Bonus Ideas (Optional)**:
-- Experiment with transfer learning to improve model performance.
+- Experiment with different architectures (e.g., ResNet, VGG) and compare performance.
-- Implement techniques like early stopping and learning rate scheduling to enhance training efficiency.
+- Implement transfer learning with pre-trained models and optimize their hyperparameters.